bradyfuhriman/MontyHall/README.md

 > opens another door, say No. 3, which has a goat.
 He then asks, "Do you want to pick door No. 2?"
 > Is it to your advantage to switch your choice?

-Your initial assumption may be that since there are two unopened doors, one with a car and one without, you have a 50/50 chance of getting the car and therefore it doesn't matter if you switch.
-This is false.
+A common misconception is that since there are two unopened doors, one with a car and one without, you have a 50/50 chance of winning and therefore it doesn't matter if you switch.
+In reality, switching actually doubles your chances of winning.

 Program output: